baykalcem/eos/docs/user-guide/configuration.rst

 1. Configure External Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We provide a Docker Compose file that can run all external services for you.
+We provide a Docker Compose file that can run the external services.

 Copy the example environment file: